Tourism in Indonesia: Ancient Hindu and Buddhist temples

-The temples of East Java dated from the era of Singhasari and Majapahit; mostly located in Trowulan archaeological site, and also scattered around Blitar and Malang.
-Although not as grand and popular as the temples of Central Java, the East Javanese temples are also an interesting destination for candi and Indonesian ancient history enthusiast.
-East Javanese temples such as Wringin Lawang, Brahu, Bajang Ratu, and Candi Tikus in Trowulan archaeological site.
-Jawi temple near Pandaan, south of Surabaya, Penataran temple in Blitar, Kidal temple and Singhasari temple near Malang.
+The temples of East Java date from the era of the Singhasari kingdom and the Majapahit empire, located primarily at theTrowulan archaeological site, as well as scattered around Blitar and Malang.
+Although not as grand and popular as the temples of Central Java, the East Javanese temples are also interesting destinations for candi and Indonesian ancient history.
+East Javanese temples include Wringin Lawang, Brahu, Bajang Ratu and Candi Tikus at theTrowulan archaeological site; the Jawi temple near Pandaan, south of Surabaya; the Penataran temple in Blitar; the Kidal temple; and the Singhasari temple near Malang.

-Most major Indonesian archaeological sites are equipped with museums; such as Samudra Raksa Museum and Karmawibhangga Museum in Borobudur, Prambanan museum in Prambanan temple compounds, and Trowulan Museum located in former Majapahit capital of Trowulan archaeological site.
-Some of the archaeological discoveries are also displayed in municipal museums, such as Sonobudoyo Museum in Yogyakarta and Radyapustaka Museum in Surakarta, and of course the Indonesian National Museum in Jakarta.
+Most major Indonesian archaeological sites feature museums, such as the Samudra Raksa Museum and the Karmawibhangga Museum in Borobudur, the Prambanan Museum in the Prambanan temple compounds, and the Trowulan Museum in the former Majapahit capital.
+Some archaeological discoveries are also displayed in municipal museums, such as Sonobudoyo Museum in Yogyakarta, Radyapustaka Museum in Surakarta and the Indonesian National Museum in Jakarta.

-Sumatra also home of several ancient Buddhist temples mostly linked to Srivijaya kingdom, such as Muaro Jambi in Jambi province, Muara Takus in Riau and Biaro Bahal in North Sumatra.
-Sumatran temples, however, are not as elaborated and as spectacular as its Javanese counterpart, and subsequently less popular.
-The location is rural, quite far from large cities, so renting a car to visit these sites is advisable since public transportation to the location is scarce.
+In addition, Sumatra contains several ancient Buddhist temples primarily linked to the Srivijaya kingdom; these temples include Muaro Jambi in Jambi province, Muara Takus in Riau, and Biaro Bahal in North Sumatra.
+Sumatran temples, however, are less elaborate than their Javanese counterparts, so they are less popular.
+(These temples are in rural locations, so renting a car is advisable for visiting them, since public transportation to those locations is scarce.)